-Our upcoming annual report notes high public support for NZ On Air's mission:
+Our upcoming 2017/2018 annual report notes high public support for NZ On Air's mission:

-- 79% of NZers agree that NZ On Air supports local content that is important to New Zealanders - 78% agree NZ On Air supports television programmes and activities that are important to New Zealanders - 77% agree it is important for NZ On Air to support local music and artists - 76% believe it is important for NZ On Air to support community broadcasting - 72% of New Zealanders say they value the diversity of the local content NZ On Air supports
+- 74% of NZers agree that NZ On Air supports local content that is important to New Zealanders - 73% of NZers audiences appreciate the diversity of content funded by NZ On Air - 81% agree it is important for NZ On Air to support local music and artists - 76% believe it is important for NZ On Air to support community broadcasting - NZers increasingly like the content NZ On Air funds 73% like the funded music, 72% like funded TV programmes, and 64% like the funded digital media content.

-The scale of our contestable work - we invest in thousands of hours of screen, multimedia, and radio content each year from hundreds of entities, large and small - means we have a deep knowledge of digital content trends, and gaps where public funding can be best applied.
+The unmatched scale of our contestable work - we invest in thousands of hours of screen, multimedia, and radio content each year from hundreds of entities, large and small - means we have a deep knowledge of audience behaviour trends, and gaps where public funding can be best applied.